architecture-building-systems/CityEnergyAnalyst/cea/demand/metamodel/nn_generator/readme.md

+The following text is a guide for running the surrogate model.

 Prerequisites:
-to run the neural net you will need a minimum of 100 GB of hardisk available for every 100 samples of a city with 230 buildings. (i.e. 1 GB/sample)
+To run the neural network you will need a minimum of 1GB of hard disk space per each building of your district.

-Install theano like this:
+The surrogate model creates samples of the entire district simultaneously, therefore, you should anticipate the availability of hard disk space on your drive C (or what ever drive the case study is located).

+The packages required for running the surrogate model is as follows, to install all packages, open the anaconda terminal and follow these step one by one.
+Make sure that you don't skip any steps (even though they may be optional), as it may tamper with the multi processing and the compatibility of the libraries.

+(a) activate the cea environment, do:
+    activate cea

+(b) install scikit learn if not already installed, do:
+    conda install scikit-learn

+(c) install the requirements packages, if not already installed, do:
-conda install numpy scipy mkl-service libpython m2w64-toolchain nose nose-parameterized sphinx pydot-ng
+    conda install numpy scipy mkl-service libpython m2w64-toolchain nose sphinx pydot-ng git

+(d) install theano and pygpu(for future implementation), do:
+    conda install theano pygpu

+(e) install keras, do:
-and make sure to include: conda install m2w64-toolchain
+    conda install -c conda-forge keras

+NOTE:
-*The radiation file should be already generated.
+The radiation file should be already generated, therefore, if not already done, navigate to the following folder:
+    ...cea\resources\radiation_daysim
+and run the following script:
+    radiation_main.py

 To run, do:
 1. check the nn_settings.py file